lazypuff/DMF_in_DRP/PathDSP/README.md

 ## Example
 Running the main code will give back the training history, predictions for each pair and best model in PyTorch format.

-This example is to get the results(training history, predictions and best model) for 1024-bit Morgan fingerprints under mask drug splitting strategy.
+This example is to get the results(training history, predictions and best model) for third type of shuffled 256-bit Morgan fingerprints under mask drug splitting strategy.

-python ./code/FNNv2.py -i ./data/ogdsc_1024b.txt -c 10 -o ./results/1024b_mask_drug/output_oGDSC_IF_1024b_mask_drug -f ./data/fold_info_mask_drug.csv
+python ./PathDSP/code/FNNv2.py -i 256b_s3.txt -c 10 -o ./PathDSP/output_oGDSC_IF_256bnds3_mask_drug -f fold_info_mask_drug.csv

--i: the input data, should be downloaded from the section "Additional Data"; -c: number of CV, please use 10 for the purpose of replicating our study; -o: the desired output name; -f: the fold information used in training.
+-i: the input data, should be retrived from the section "preprocess"; -c: number of CV, please use 10 for the purpose of replicating our study; -o: the desired output name; -f: the fold information used in training.